What is Account-Based Marketing (ABM) with Real-World Examples

 Because of the baked-in accountability and feedback process, you will very quickly be able to tell if your adjustments are bringing in the right business long-term and help you identify and attract similar accounts.

 Identify key accounts

 Key accounts are not necessarily your biggest accounts.
 Identifying who your business should focus on should be based on a set of criteria.
-Look at you existing clients.
-What criteria do your favourite client possess?
+Look at your existing clients.
+What criteria does your favourite client possess?

 We recommend around 3 - 5 key criteria, where you evaluate each account and score each a 1-10 in each category.
 The accounts with the highest scores will be your key accounts.

 - Product fit